travis-ci/travis-worker/doc/maintenance.md

 * Edit `.worker.yml` and set the number of VMs to the target number.
 * Add the additional Vagrant boxes by running `$ thor travis:worker:vagrant:import`.
   This will show you an error message for each of the existing boxes that can not be overwritten.
-You can simply ignore this message.
+You can simply ignore these messages.
-* Boot the additional VMs by running $ vagrant up.
+* Boot the additional VMs by running `$ vagrant up`.

-Now `$ vagrant status` should show you the same number of VMs as you've specified in your `.worker.yml` and they all should be running.
+Now `$ vagrant status` should show you the same number of VMs as you've specified in your `.worker.yml` and they should be all running.

 You also need to update God with the new configuration and restart the worker
 processes: